 What is a “module,” and when do students register for one?

-When they register online, students should register for all modules they plan on taking during the term.
+When they register online, students should register for all modules they plan to take during the term.
 After online registration, if seats remain open in the second module period of each semester, students may submit an ADD petition prior to the module period ADD deadline.
 Modules normally are not added after the second class meeting.

-Module add/drop dates differ from full semester courses, so student should pay attention to deadlines.
+Module add/drop dates differ from full semester courses, so students should pay attention to deadlines.

 Cross-Registration Policies and Procedures